IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo.md

 - Softer/more optimistic on Kevara, sometimes called a sellout
 - Corrupt.
 In charge of tax collection on agriculture, has been cutting taxes on his own groves
 	- Faking tax breaks for funds used to "revitalize saltwood groves" - in reality has not been expanding groves much.
 Has been trying to buy out Orin Skymark's lands as part of supposed revitalization
+	- Financials has been bad (parents squandered their wealth), has turned to corruption to keep up

 Kingfisher (treasury/commerce): she.
 Distant, refined, calculating.
 - Identity: Qrystrin Eledeia.
 Married an Avizallo noble who she found out was the previous Kingfisher in order to assume the role from him.